aws/aws-node-termination-handler/README.md

 ## Project Summary

-This project ensures that the Kubernetes control plane responds appropriately to events that can cause your EC2 instance to become unavailable, such as [EC2 maintenance events](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-instances-status-check_sched.html) and [EC2 Spot interruptions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html).
-If not handled, your application code may not have enough time to stop gracefully, take longer to recover full availability, or accidentally schedule work to nodes that are going down.
-This handler will run a small pod on each host to perform monitoring and react accordingly.
+This project ensures that the Kubernetes control plane responds appropriately to events that can cause your EC2 instance to become unavailable, such as [EC2 maintenance events](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-instances-status-check_sched.html), [EC2 Spot interruptions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-interruptions.html), [ASG Scale-In](https://docs.aws.amazon.com/autoscaling/ec2/userguide/AutoScalingGroupLifecycle.html#as-lifecycle-scale-in), [ASG AZ Rebalance](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-benefits.html#AutoScalingBehavior.InstanceUsage), and EC2 Instance Termination via the API or Console.
+If not handled, your application code may not stop gracefully, take longer to recover full availability, or accidentally schedule work to nodes that are going down.
+This handler can operate in two different modes.
+The aws-node-termination-handler **DaemonSet** will run a small pod on each host to perform monitoring and react accordingly.
+The aws-cluster-termination-handler **Deployment** will monitor an SQS queue of events from Amazon EventBridge for ASG lifecycle events and other termination events available.
 When we detect an instance is going down, we use the Kubernetes API to cordon the node to ensure no new work is scheduled there, then drain it, removing any existing work.

-The termination handler watches the [instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) to determine when to make requests to the Kubernetes API to mark the node as non-schedulable.
+The termination handler **DaemonSet** watches the [instance metadata service](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) to determine when to make requests to the Kubernetes API to mark the node as non-schedulable.
 If the maintenance event is a reboot, we also apply a custom label to the node so when it restarts we remove the cordon.

+The termiantion handler **Deployment** requires AWS account credentials to monitor and manage the SQS queue and to query the EC2 API.

 You can run the termination handler on any Kubernetes cluster running on AWS, including self-managed clusters and those created with Amazon [Elastic Kubernetes Service](https://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html).

 ## Major Features

+### DaemonSet

 - Monitors EC2 Metadata for Scheduled Maintenance Events
 - Monitors EC2 Metadata for Spot Instance Termination Notifications